 20 minutesImprovisation / Writing

-schedule.
 Find a place that is free from distractions and comfortable for you.
 Unplug your phone and keep the TV off.
-In other words you should find a place that is suitable for learning.
 In the right conditions, one hour

-of serious practice is more effective than four hours playing in front of the TV.
+of serious practice with a metronome is more effective than four hours playing in front of the TV.
 Keep that in mind!

 Practicing your instrument is much more efficient when you know what you need to work on.
 Honesty is the key.
 It can be quite easy to fake your way out of a hard solo while playing in a band.
 But when you are alone

 with your guitar, you should be honest with yourself and be aware of your weaknesses.

 For example, some of your friends might say that you pick very fast and they always complement you on that particular technique.
 It makes you feel great, but you know that if you were to play the same thing in front of some better players, you would be embarrassed.
 That's something you would want to focus on while practicing.

 Don't try to speed up your learning progress.
 This is especially true while working on developing speed with the online metronome.
 Playing fast is very easy to do, but takes a long time.
 Speed is something that takes time.
 Your job is to work

 on training your fingers to play with precision.
 That should be your main focus.
 If your fingers are precise and know where to go, speed will follow naturally.
 Don't burn any steps!
 The same goes for any technique or

 musical concept you are working on.